wmjordan/Codist/README.md

 # Codist
-A visual studio extension which displays comments and type definitions with customizable style on the editor and scrollbar margin.
+Codist is a visual studio extension which provides advanced syntax highlighting and tagged comments for C# code, and spots important information on the scrollbar margin.

 # What it does?
 Currently Codist can:
+* Highlight C# code, with various styles and font settings, changing font style asizes, changing background and foreground colors, making text semitransparent.
-* Highlight comments (actually all editor styles) to your specific styles, enlarge or shrink document fonts, change background and foreground colors, make semitransparent.
+* Highlight comments (actually all editor styles) to your specific styles.
 * Spot C# class/struct/interface/enum declarations and regions on the scrollbar margin.

 # Customization
+1. Open the Codist section in the Tools->Options dialog.
+1. By default, Codist does not make many changes to your syntax   .
-1. Edit the _%APPDATA%\Codist\Config.json_ and change the styles as you like.
+1. Change the settings according to your preferences and click the OK button.
-1. Restart Visual Studio to see the new effects.
-1. If you screwd up the style file, remove it and restart Visual Studio.
-A new one with default settings will be recreated.

 # Acknowledgements
 Acknowledgements to the following extensions: